R. Kelly convicted of child porn, enticing girls for sex

 Associated Press

-CHICAGO (AP) — A federal jury in Chicago convicted R. Kelly on Wednesday of producing child pornography and enticing girls for sex after a monthlong trial in his hometown, delivering another legal blow to a singer who was once one of the world’s biggest R&B stars.
+CHICAGO (AP) — A federal jury in Chicago convicted R. Kelly on Wednesday of producing child pornography and enticing girls for sex after a monthlong trial in his hometown, delivering another legal blow to the Grammy Award singer who was once one of the world’s biggest R&B stars.

 Prosecutors won convictions on six of the 13 counts against him, with many of the convictions carrying long mandatory sentences.
 But the government lost the marquee count — that Kelly and his then-business manager successfully rigged his state child pornography trial in 2008.

-Note: This story has been updated to correct the spelling of Derrel McDavid’s first name.